Elliot Sol Abrams's Profile Image

 Select Successes

-*Note that the specific cases referenced above and below do not represent all of the cases Cheshire Parker Schneider has handled, and that past results do not guarantee similar outcomes in future cases.
+*Note that the specific cases referenced above and below do not represent all of the cases Cheshire Parker Schneider & Abrams has handled, and that past results do not guarantee similar outcomes in future cases.
 Every case is unique.

 • Obtained a $75 million verdict in federal civil rights case for two wrongly convicted men (Washington Post, NY Times, News & Observer).

-• Won not guilty verdict in first degree murder trial in which the FBI was the lead investigative agency.
+• Won not guilty verdict in first-degree murder trial in which the FBI was the lead investigative agency.

-• Obtained dismissal of a 101-count federal indictment of a health care professional related to prescription fraud.
+• Obtained dismissal of a 101-count federal indictment of a healthcare professional related to prescription fraud.

 • Obtained dismissal of a federal indictment in a money laundering prosecution.